-During the three months ended March 31, 2006, a \$0.1 million provision for impairment charge was recorded to reduce the carrying value of one facility that is currently under contract to be sold in the second guarter of 2006, to its sales price.
+- · We had one asset held for sale as of June 30, 2006 with a net book value of approximately \$0.2 million. - · During the three months ended March 31, 2006, a \$0.1 million provision for impairment charge was recorded to reduce the carrying value to its sales price of one facility that was under contract to be sold, which was subsequently sold during the second quarter of 2006.